Stuck in the clothes factory

 A first tear glitters in her eye.
 I spite of the heavy subject her face projects strength and determination.
 As she has been waiting for the questions to be translated by the interpreter she has been nodding with a smile on her face.
 The sorrow shows when she speaks about the children.

 “I don’t know how this will turn out now.
 Maybe I will try to open a small shop.”

 The scar in her forehead is showing more now that she brushes her hair to one side.
 A memory from work that she will carry for the rest of her life.
 The scar happened as a weight fell from a knitting machine on her head.
 She passed out and had to be taken in an ambulance to a hospital where doctors found that she had been close to having her scull crushed.
 Four days later Josiane was back at work.
 The doctor had prescribed two weeks of rest at home but the company thought that she was fit for work.
 Josiane did not dare to say no.

 “My monthly salary was half of the retail price for a sweater in shops in Europe.
 You must write about how they are treating us.
 For my part I am just a prisoner of the system.”

 Reporter: Marcus Derland

 Note 1: Dagens Arbete is a Swedish monthly magazine with a circulation of 380 000 copies.
 Our readers are industrial workers

 Note 2: The reporting journey to Madagascar and Mauritius has partly been financed by a grant from the development aid organisation Union to union.
-IF Metall is supporting various unions in Mauritius and Madagascar through Industriall.
+IF Metall and Unionen is supporting various unions in Mauritius and Madagascar through Industriall.